Drominito/Drominito/README.md

 * Male | `Pegi 16` Years Old

-- ⚡ Fun fact: Im a:
+⚡ Fun fact:

-               Live Long Learner
+* Im a Live Long Learner
-               Make own Songs on Piano
+* Make own Songs on Piano
-               Use somethimes Blender and Aseprite
+* Use somethimes Blender and Aseprite
-               Average WPM: 75
+* Average WPM: 75
-               Creating > Gaming (Makes for me more fun)
+* Creating > Gaming (Makes for me more fun)